Devika Mihirani: Acting career

 At the age of 18, she joined the chorus in the popular play Maname.
 Then at the age of 21, she got the opportunity to act in the television serial Dimuthu Muthu.
 Mihirani holds the record to be the main actress in the first TV television serial Dimuthu Muthu telecast in Sri Lanka as well as a record in South Asian television.
 The serial was directed by D.B.
 Nihalsinghe and Mihirani played the role "Nanda", an innocent pretty girl.
 She won the best actress award and the Popular actress awards for her role as well.
-She also became the most popular actress for three consequent years for her television serials in 1980s.
+She also became the most popular actress for three consequent years for her television serials in the 1980s.

 After the serial, she started to act in serials Rekha, Sulanga and Sudu saha Kalu.
 Her maiden cinema appearance came through the 1979 film Hingana Kolla directed by K.A.W.
 Perera.
 In 2019, she was appointed as one of the jury member for Sumathi Awards.